Jorgersoares/deals-to-order-integration/README.md

 ## Documentation

-To access the Swagger type: `localhost:3000/api`
+To access the Swagger, type: `localhost:3000/api`

 ## Technology